ridgeworks/clpBNR/README.md

 	?- {2==X*X, X>=0}.
 	X = _2426::real(1.4142135623730947,1.4142135623730954).

-In more complicated examples, it may not obvious what the additional constraints might be.
+In more complicated examples, it may not be obvious what the additional constraints might be.
 In these cases a higher level search technique can be used, e.g., enumerating integer values or applying "branch and bound" algorithms over real intervals.
 A general predicate called `solve` is provided for this purpose.
 Additional application specific techniques can also be implemented.
 Some examples:

 	?- {2==X*X},solve(X).
 	X = _7534::real(-1.4142135623730954,-1.4142135623730947)